fltk-rs/fltk-decl/README.md

 use fltk_decl::DeclarativeApp;

 fn main() {
-    // use the filetype and extension that you require
+    // use the filetype and extension that you require.
-    // `run` takes a bool and a callback, the bool indicates you want hot-reloading.
-    // The callback runs at least once, or whenever the gui file changes.
+    // `run` a callback that runs at least once, or whenever the gui file changes.
     DeclarativeApp::new(200, 300, "MyApp", "gui.json").run(true, |_main_win| {});
 }
 ```